 Conventional Versus Immediate Full Dentures

 Immediate full dentures are placed in the same dental visit.
-Prior to pulling the remaining teeth, Dr. Harris and Dr. Wilkins will take measurements of the patient’s mouth.
-When the patient returns for the procedure and directly after the patient’s remaining teeth are removed, the dentures are placed.
-The patient’s jawbone and mouth may shift in the healing process, so Dr. Harris and Dr. Wilkins would recommend a followup visit to check the placement of the dentures.
+Prior to pulling the remaining teeth, the dentist will take measurements of the patient’s mouth.
+When the patient returns for the procedure and directly after the patient’s remaining teeth are removed, the denture is placed.
+The patient’s jawbone and mouth may shift in the healing process, so the dentist would recommend a follow-up visit to check the placement of the dentures.
 Over time, the dentures will need to be tightened as the patient’s mouth heals.

 How Does Cobble Creek Dental Help?

 Dentures are a great replacement for missing teeth.
 They can be removed and put back in at any time.
-Here at Cobble Creek Dental we offer affordable dentures while using the very best material on the market.
-The reason that Dr. Harris and Dr. Wilkins may recommend dentures is because in some situations a patient may not have enough healthy teeth left for other procedures.
-In such cases, the remaining teeth are removed and a full set of dentures is provided.
+Here at Cobble Creek Dental in Ogden, we offer affordable false teeth while using the very best material on the market.
+The reason the dentist may recommend dentures is that in some situations a patient may not have enough healthy teeth left for other procedures.
+In such cases, the remaining teeth are removed and a full set of false teeth is provided.

 For more information about partial or full dentures or to schedule a consultation, please call (801) 399-0458 or email us.